MovementGH/OpenBot-Docs/source/includes/_methods.md

 The GetGuildData method can be used to get the guild data for any guild by searching for that guild's ID.

+The GuildData object returned by this method is editable, so you can edit a guild's data if you want to

 Parameter | Type | Description
 --------- | --------- | -----------
-GuildID | Number | The ID of the guild you are looking for
+Guild | Guild | The guild whose data you are looking for

-Return Type: Number or <a href="#guilddata">GuildData</a>

-Return Value: Data of the guild, or -1 if no guild was found
+Return Value: <a href="#guilddata">GuildData</a>, or -1 if none was found

 ## GetUserData